skagra/gasteroids/README.md

 # Status

-The game is nearing being feature complete with a first beta release being imminent.
+The game is nearing feature completion with a first beta release being imminent.

 # License